learnbyexample/practice_python_projects/practice_python_projects.md

 ## Exercises

-* Change the window icon, you can use [this stackoverflow thread](https://stackoverflow.com/q/33137829/4082052) for reference.
+* Change the window icon — you can use [this stackoverflow thread](https://stackoverflow.com/q/33137829/4082052) for reference.
 * Read this [tkdocs: Grid Geometry Manager](https://tkdocs.com/tutorial/grid.html) tutorial and redo the final GUI program `mcq_gui.py` using `grid()` instead of the `pack()` method.
 * Read this [tkdocs: Styles and Themes](https://tkdocs.com/tutorial/styles.html) tutorial and [docs.python: tkinter.ttk](https://docs.python.org/3/library/tkinter.ttk.html) to experiment with changing the appearance of your GUI programs.
 * Read this [tkdocs: Checkbutton](https://tkdocs.com/tutorial/widgets.html#checkbutton) tutorial and implement a solution for cases requiring multiple choices to be selected for a given question.